 Sometimes I worry that my son isn’t getting the education he deserves.
-We live in a rural area, he attends public school but the education system is not the best, we don’t have regular access to the internet or public library etc. But then he surprises me by discovering his passions on his own and I look for ways to enhance his learning along those lines, some formal, some informal.
+We live in a rural area, he attends public school, but the education system is not the best, we don’t have regular access to the internet or public library, etc. But then he surprises me by discovering his passions on his own, and I look for ways to enhance his learning along with those lines, some formal, some informal.

-In his art class he learned how to create a chalk pastel and glue drawing, something I never would have thought to teach him.
+In his art class, he learned how to create a chalk pastel and glue drawing, something I never would have thought to teach him.
 (To see how it’s done–Chalk Pastel and Glue Drawing.)
 He also created a crayon batik drawing.
-Such interesting and fun art techniques!
+Such exciting and fun art techniques!
 While I don’t believe he will necessarily become an artist, art is definitely part of a well-rounded education.

 As for informal learning, we had several geological adventures this summer.
 (See Las Cuevas en Cerano and Picking Capulines) My son found some incredible rock formations.
 Our little home library didn’t have much in the way of rock and mineral books, so I sent the pictures via email to an old college buddy who happens to be a geologist.
 He did an incredible write-up, complete with diagrams and highlighted areas, about the pictures.
 He sent links to geological studies of our area.
 My son was fascinated, also incredibly impressed by my friend’s rock knowledge, and learned something in the process.